BeXXsoR/PuzzleHustle/README.md

 # Puzzle Hustle
-Puzzle Hustle is a simple puzzle game using basic pygame functionality.
+Puzzle Hustle is a simple jigsaw puzzle game using basic pygame functionality.

 ## *Install*
-The build_win64 directory contains a ready-to-use executable file for win64, and the res directory contains all additional needed files.
-Download the build_win64 directory first, and then download the res one into the build_win64 one.
-Then you can open puzzle.exe.<br>
+The build_win64 directory contains a ready-to-use executable file for win64.
+Just download everything and open puzzle.exe.<br>
 There are no pre-builds for non-win64 systems yet, so in that case you have to use the python source code files instead.

 ## *How to play*